- Listed on the ASX in February this year

-Co-working space company WOTSO (ASX: ASX) has acquired three properties in New South Wales.
+Co-working space company WOTSO (ASX: WOT) has acquired three properties in New South Wales.

 The properties include a freestanding office and warehouse property in Brookvale, 30 minutes north of Sydney, and two properties in Newcastle West, two hours north of Sydney.

 WOTSO said the acquisition totals circa $10 million in capital deployed, with net leasing area under 4,000 square metres.

 The acquisitions on 1 Tudor Street and 811-815 Hunter Street in Newcastle West and 2 Ada Avenue in Brookvale are an addition to an already strong and growing portfolio of 16 sites across four states (South Australia, Queensland, New South Wales, and Tasmania) and the Australian Capital Territory.

 Whilst Covid made the co-working model almost untenable for some companies, WOTSO maintained a strong position listing on the ASX under the ticker WOT in February this year, after de-coupling from its parent company BlackWall Property Trust (ASX: BWR).